Fraunhofer-AISEC/trusted-connector/doc/_docs/getting_started.md

 In this part you will learn how to download an instance of the Connector and start it on your computer.

-> Note that this tutorial will use the docker-based variant of the Connector.
-The alternative based on trustX comprises a whole OS stack, including the kernel.
+> Note that this tutorial will use the (less secure) docker-based variant of the Connector.
+The alternative based on trustm3 comprises a whole OS stack, including the kernel.

 ## Prerequisites